wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/03-customize-app.md

 **Rectangle** - A border shape that can be placed anywhere on the app

-**Date Picker** - Allows the user to select a date using a calendar pop up
+**Date Picker** - Allows the user to select a date using a calendar pop-up

 **Button** - A way for the user to interact with the app